What are Pulses?

 They can be eaten in many ways: freshly cooked, dried, as flour, etc. Indian cuisine uses them in many of its dishes, and these dishes vary in color, taste, and shape.

 Seasons International Pvt.
-Ltd. is one of the Best quality Pulses supplier and exporter from India in bulk quantity throughout the world as per the customized need of our customers.
+Ltd. is one of the Best quality pulses supplier and exporter from India in bulk quantities throughout the world as per the customized needs of our customers.

-Legumes are seeds of herbaceous plants of the family Fabaceae and pulses are those which are edible such as the lens, beans, peas, Chana Dal etc. It is used greatly in cooking habits and food preparations because it provides a lot of nutrients to humans.
+Legumes are seeds of herbaceous plants of the family Fabaceae, and pulses are those that are edible, such as the lentil, beans, peas, Chana Dal, etc. It is used greatly in cooking habits and food preparations because it provides a lot of nutrients to humans.
 Here are the uses and benefits of them:

 Uses of Pulses